Hyperion302/meteor/backend/src/services/WatchTimeService/README.md

 1. Checks fragment validity
 2. Generates segments
 3. Counts number of unique segments
+4. Ensures video is not flagged for deletion
-4. Writes segments to bitfield and increments both watch time counters
+5. Writes segments to bitfield and increments both watch time counters
-5. Updates the search index if needed
+6. Updates the search index if needed

-## getVideoWatchTime
+## getTotalWatchtime

 Aggregates watch time for an entire video

 ## getWatchTime

 Returns watch time for a single user on a video

+## clearUserOnVideo

+Deletes a user's watch time information on a specific video. _This does not subtract from the video's total watch time_

+## clearVideo

+Deletes an entire videos' watch time information.

+1. Flags a video for deletion
+2. Uses SCAN to iterate to delete all the video's keys

 ## A note on segment schema